cammiw4628/sep10-freedom-project/blog/entry05.md

 ## Content and Sources
 ### What I Learned
 What I have learned about my tool is that I learned almost everything on the [Animate.css](https://animate.style/) page but I learned some skills by watching a variety of youtube videos to help me tinker with my tool for my upcoming freedom project.
+One video I watched was about [How to Make Basic Shapes](https://youtu.be/eaIZciwSI9s?si=61TSPdHFjaKTDwdZ) that I can include in my future website
 Some skills include..
  * Faster and slower speed
     *    Used to determine the duration of an animation